NightmareZer017/Q2RPGPAck/README.md

 PLEASE READ SO YOU KNOW HOW TO USE THIS PACK!

+DROP YOUR REGISTERED QUAKE2 PAKS INTO BASEQ2!
+OR THIS WILL NOT LOAD.
+ALSO TYPE CL_DRAWSTRAFEHELPER 1 IN THE CONSOLE

 This is my custom pack I have put together for playing on the Quake2 RPG Server.
 I have pieced this together from various places and I am simply sharing it with other people so they can use it.
 Let me explain what I included: